Godawari, Kailali

 Godawari Municipality (गोदावरी नगरपालिका, कैलाली) formerly known as Attariya Municipality is a municipality located in the Kailali District of Nepal.

 The municipality was established on 18 May 2014 under the name Attariya Municipality by merging the former village development committees of Attariya, Malakheti, Sripur and Geta.
 The total area of the Godawari municipality is 308.63 km2.
 At the time of the 2011 Nepal census, it had a population of 78,018 people living in 14,915 individual households.

 History

 Godawari in actual, is believed to be a holy place holding religious importance since early long time.
 This is a famous pilgrimage spot in far-west.
-The spat has been situated on the side of holy Godawari river, which is the great faith the point of Hindu people.
+The spot has been situated on the side of holy Godawari river, which is the great faith the point of Hindu people.
 It is believed that in ancient times one of major rishis of Hindus, Gautama has gone into deep penance and received self-knowledge in this region and in Duaper millennium also Lord Krishna grandfather Bhishma along with five Pandavas with Draupadi during their Forest exile devotion had stayed in this place, had bath in this river and gained knowledge of purity heart and mind.
 In the memory of these great sages there is held a big religious fair on 1stmagh of every year which is known as Godawari Makar Mela.